mmiefm1/NEURAL_STYLE_TRANSFER/README.md

 8. **Interdisciplinary Integration**:
     - Can be integrated with other cutting-edge technologies such as virtual reality (VR), augmented reality (AR), and digital marketing.
 This integration creates innovative and immersive experiences that enhance player interaction and engagement in various fields, particularly in the dynamic world of game development.

-## Methodology Behind Neural style transfer
+## Methodology Behind Neural Style Transfer
-- **Preprocess, content & style images**
+- **Preprocess, content & style images**: Basically, downloading your content and style images.
 - **Load pre-trained VGG19 model**:
   ```bash
   tmp_vgg = tf.keras.applications.vgg19.VGG19()
   ```
 - **Extracting style and content features**:
   - For the style layers, we will use the first layer of each convolutional block.
+Also for each style layer we will use the gram matrix and store these results in a list.

+    - The function for calculating the gram mmatrix is as follows:
+      ```bash
+      def gram_matrix(input_tensor):
+      """ Calculates the gram matrix and divides by the number of locations
+      Args:
+      input_tensor: tensor of shape (batch, height, width, channels)

+      Returns:
+      scaled_gram: gram matrix divided by the number of locations
+      """

+      # calculate the gram matrix of the input tensor
+      gram = tf.linalg.einsum('bijc,bijd->bcd', input_tensor, input_tensor)

+      # get the height and width of the input tensor
+      input_shape = tf.shape(input_tensor)
+      height = input_shape[1]
+      width = input_shape[2]

+      # get the number of locations (height times width), and cast it as a tf.float32
+      num_locations = tf.cast(height * width, tf.float32)

+      # scale the gram matrix by dividing by the number of locations
+      scaled_gram = gram / num_locations

+      return scaled_gram
+      ```
   - For the content layer, we will use the second convolutional layer of the last convolutional block (just one layer)
 - **Define Loss Functions**:
   - Style Loss: